2014 President’s Report highlights key Lassonde achievements

 Alumni & donor impact

 The success of our alumni speaks to our programs’ quality, while the commitment of our donors reflects the confidence that we inspire in our supporters.
 Space Engineering grad Jakub Urbanek was part of a team that landed a probe on Comet 67P/Churyumov-Gerasimenko.
-Doug and Sandra Bergeron made a record donation of $8 million to build Lassonde’s new home, the Bergeron Centre for Engineering Excellence.
+Doug Bergeron made a record donation of $8 million to build Lassonde’s new home, the Bergeron Centre for Engineering Excellence.
 James and Joanna Love made a transformative gift of $2.5 million in support of environmental sustainability at FES and Lassonde.
 407 ETR donated $250,000 to a new computing space for our School.

 Founding Dean Janusz Kozinski was inducted as a Fellow of the Canadian Academy of Engineering, the highest distinction for this country’s engineering profession.